Vizioz/Paletton-Picker/docs/documentation.md

 ## Quick guide {#guide}

-The following steps explain how to configure and use the Paletton Picker from the creating of the data type to using it in the views.
+The following steps explain how to configure and use the Palette Picker from the creating of the data type to using it in the views.

 We assume the package has been installed already.
 Otherwise, please refer to the [Resources]({{ site.baseurl }}/resources) section.